William Henry McNeill

-William Henry McNeill (7 July 1803 – 4 September 1875) was best known for his 1830 expedition as the captain of the brig Llama (also spelled Lama), which sailed from Boston, Massachusetts, United States, 12000 mi around Cape Horn, to the Pacific Northwest on a maritime fur trade expedition.
+William Henry McNeill (7 July 1803 – 4 September 1875) was an American marine captain and explorer, best known for his 1830 expedition as the captain of the brig Llama (also spelled Lama), which sailed from Boston, Massachusetts, United States, 12000 mi around Cape Horn, to the Pacific Northwest on a maritime fur trade expedition.

+Biography

 Boston merchants owned the brig whose cargo consisted of trading merchandise.
 The Chief Factor of the Hudson's Bay Company for the region, Roderick Finlayson, purchased the Llama and its cargo in Honolulu in 1832 and retained McNeill as captain.
 In order to work for the company, it made an exception to its policy of requiring that all of its employees be British subjects.
 McNeill was an American, born in Boston.
 He provided the company for the first time with a ship commanded by a man who knew the north west coast well.

 In 1834 John McLoughlin had McNeill take Lama to Makah territory to rescue three Japanese sailors whose vessel, the Hojunmaru, had wrecked near Cape Flattery after being damaged in a storm near Japan and drifting across the ocean for over a year, with all but three of the crew dying of scurvy.
 The three survivors, Iwakichi, Kyukichi, and Otokichi, were ransomed by McNeill from the Makah who had enslaved them.
 After living at Fort Vancouver for several months, the three Japanese were taken to London in hopes they might help open trade between Britain and Japan.
 From London they were taken to Macau, but attempts to return them to their homeland were rejected by Japan, and they lived their lives in Macau and elsewhere in the Far East.
 They were the first Japanese to visit what is now Washington and London.

 In 1836, the Hudson's Bay Company vessel, S.S.
 Beaver, the first steamship on the Pacific Northwest Coast, arrived at Fort Vancouver.
 McNeill took over as the second captain of the Beaver in 1837 and remained so until 1851.